neilenns/mobiflight-docs/content/devices/relay/_index.md

 {{< card title="Relays" image="card-images/devices/relay.png" >}}
 {{</ cards >}}

-To use relays with MobiFlight follow the [LED guide](/devices/leds/) to configure them as outputs.
+To use relays with MobiFlight, follow the [LED guide](/devices/leds/) to configure them as outputs.

 > [!TIP]
 > Make sure to purchase 5V relays.
 Many listings include different variations, such as 12V, that will not work with [supported boards](/boards/).